ITrefa/jaggerScenario/README.md

 ### Scenario1
 ScenarioID = ls_1
 Classes from com.griddynamics.jagger.invoker.v2.
-Get xml response from Discovery, cannot count the amount of bytes for response body.
+Gets xml response from Discovery, cannot count the amount of bytes for the response body.

 ### Scenario2
 ScenarioID = ls_2
 Classes from com.griddynamics.jagger.invoker.scenario.
-Get json response from Discovery, can count the amount of bytes for response body.
+Gets json response from Discovery, can count the amount of bytes for the response body.

 ### Scenario
 Scenario.jmx file.
 Test plan for JMeter.
-Get xml response from Discovery, count the amount of bytes for response body (min, max, average), show the result of calculation in log.
+Gets xml response from Discovery, count the amount of bytes for the response body (min, max, average), shows the result of calculation in log.
 Two JSR223 PostProcessor (groovy language) are used for this.
 ```
 def size = prev.getBodySizeAsLong()